gar1t/lambdapad/README.md

 super easy to use and understand format?

 Because *Erlang* is super easy to use and understand!
-It's actually much, much *better* than these other formats and langauges.
+It's actually much, much *better* than these other formats and languages.
 This project hopes to illustrate that.

 Here's basic "Hello World" web site, as specified in a LambdaPad Erlang module: